reflectoring/reflectoring.github.io/content/blog/2022/AOP.md

 Simply put, a JoinPoint is a point in the execution flow of a method where an aspect (new behavior) can be plugged in.

 ### Advice
-It's the behavior that addresses system wide concerns (logging, security checks, etc...).
+It's the behavior that addresses system-wide concerns (logging, security checks, etc...).
 This behavior is represented by a method to be executed at a JoinPoint.
-This behavior can be executed Before, After or Around the JoinPoint according to the Advice type as we will see later.
+This behavior can be executed Before, After, or Around the JoinPoint according to the Advice type as we will see later.

 ### Pointcut
 A Pointcut is an expression that defines at what JoinPoints, a given Advice should be applied.

 ### Aspect
-Aspect is a class in which we define Pointcuts and Advices.
+Aspect is a class in which we define Pointcuts and Advice.

 ## Spring AOP Example
 And now let's put those definitions into a coding example where we create a `Log` annotation that logs out a message to the console before the execution of the method starts.